hendriks73/directional_cnns/README.md

 # Directional CNNs

-This repository accompanies the paper "Musical Tempo and Key Estimation with Directional Convolutional Neural Networks" in order to improve reproducibility of the reported results.
+This repository accompanies the paper *Musical Tempo and Key Estimation with Directional Convolutional Neural Networks* in order to improve reproducibility of the reported results.

 ## Audio Files